mudbugmedia/critical-path-css-rails/README.md

 A user can use these methods to [dynamically generate critical path CSS](https://gist.github.com/taranda/1597e97ccf24c978b59aef9249666c77) without using the `rake critical_path_css:generate` rake task and without hardcoding the application's routes into `config/critical_path_css.yml`.
 See [this Gist](https://gist.github.com/taranda/1597e97ccf24c978b59aef9249666c77) for an example of such an implementation.

-## Upgrading from version 0.X.X to 1.0.0
+## Upgrading from version 0.X.X to 1.0.0 or later
 To maintain the latest version of Penthouse, this gem now depends on NodeJS and NVM to be installed on the system.

 ## Upgrading from a version earlier than 0.3.0